Premier League 2020/21 winner and top four - Sky Sports writers deliver verdict

 Successful defences of the Premier League have been rare in recent years and despite starting the campaign as many peoples' favourites for the title, injuries are sure to catch up with Liverpool eventually, especially at the heart of their defence where Jurgen Klopp will struggle to keep the injury-prone Joel Matip and Fabinho fit for the whole season.

-And while Frank Lampard's new-look Chelsea have started impressively, expect them to fall away in the second half of the campaign when European commitments and domestic cup competitions could prove an unwanted burden.
+And while Frank Lampard's new-look Chelsea have started impressively, expect them to fall away in the second half of the campaign when European commitments and domestic cup competitions could prove an unwanted distraction.

 Lewis Jones: Liverpool the right favourites but Man Utd underestimated at 20/1